Peter Thangaraj

 Havildar Peter Thangaraj (24 December 1935 – 24 November 2008) was an Indian football player and a non-commissioned officer in the Indian Army.
 Thangaraj played for the Indian national side at the 1956 Melbourne and 1960 Rome Olympics.
 He was voted Asia's best goalkeeper in 1958.
 Thangaraj was a recipient of Arjuna Award for the year 1967.

 Thangaraj played domestic club football for both the Calcutta Football League clubs Mohun Bagan and East Bengal.
 He earned fame during his days with the "red and gold brigade" from 1965 to 1971, and captained the team in 1969–70.
 He was the first choice goalkeeper for the club over the years.

 Club career

-Thangraj was born in 1935 in Hyderabad State.
+Thangraj was born in 1935 in Hyderabad State into a Tamil dalit family from Ammuguda.
 He began his football career with Morning Star Club, and then moved to Friends Union Club of Secunderabad.
 He joined the Indian Army in 1953 and began representing the Madras Regimental Centre where he played as a centre forward, but took to goalkeeping subsequently with great success.
 Madras Regimental Centre won the Durand Cup in 1955 and 1958.
 Thangaraj captained the Services team for its first-ever triumph in the Santosh Trophy in 1960.

 As a goalkeeper, he was simply unbeatable.
 He had a little weakness with ground shots but in the air, he was superb.
 He used to pluck the ball in the air from attacks or corner kicks.
 Even from penalties, at point-blank range, he would pull off miraculous saves.